 - What is LastPass?
 LastPass is a robust password management tool available on most computing platforms and as a browser plugin.
 If installed in multiple locations it will sync, allowing for secure and easy password management.

 - Why does LastPass matter?
 Like all other password management apps, LastPass matters because of the sheer volume of online logins the average person regularly contends with.
 Hacking/cracking passwords is becoming simpler all the time, making good password management essential.

 - Who does LastPass affect?
 Anyone using the internet is affected by LastPass.
-With an average of 130 accounts per person (growing at a 14% rate annually) that's a lot of passwords, many of which are reused or insecure.
+The average internet user has 70-80 passwords.
+That’s a lot to remember, and many are likely reused or insecure.

-- When is LastPass happening?
+- Is LastPass free?
 LastPass was initially released in 2008 as a simple browser plugin and has since become a robust application suite.
-On November 2, 2016, LastPass announced a major change for free users: They have to choose between password syncing on computers or mobile devices, and universal sync is now restricted to paid members.
+In early 2021, LastPass announced a major change for free users: They have to choose between password syncing on computers or mobile devices, and universal sync is now restricted to paid members.

 - How do I get LastPass?
 You can download LastPass for free on its website or from your respective mobile app store.